AI Network

 (1) Install ain-py

-First of all, let’s install ain-py. ain-py is a Python SDK used to interact with AI Network blockchain.
+First of all, let’s install ain-py. is a Python SDK used to interact with AI Network blockchain.
 It can be installed through PyPI.(We used version 0.1.4 in this tutorial.)

 # if your server is node js server, use ain-js